TS-4900 Debian 12 Sections

 • end0 - Ethernet device 0 (CPU Ethernet)

 DHCP on end0.
-Edit the file /etc/network/interfaces and add:
+Create the file /etc/network/interfaces.d/end0 with the contents:

 allow-hotplug end0